emdashdrupal/Carto/Home.md

 *Assumes the Count Homeless Residents option is enabled*

-The third option is the <a id="ExportUnzoned"></a> **Export Unzoned Zoning Cells** option.
+The fifth option is the <a id="ExportUnzoned"></a> **Export Unzoned Zoning Cells** option.
 When enabled, Carto will export every zoning cells, even if they are not zoned (empty).
 Disable this option to reduce the file size.

-The fourth option is the <a id="UseZoneColorChangersColor"></a> **Use Zone Color Changer’s Color** option.
+The sixth option is the <a id="UseZoneColorChangersColor"></a> **Use Zone Color Changer’s Color** option.
 This option will only appear when Carto detects that [Zone Color Changer](https://mods.paradoxplaza.com/mods/81568/Windows) mod is loaded.
 When enabled, the [Color](#color) field will be replaced by Zone Color Changer’s current settings.

 ![Use Zone Color Changer’s Color option](src/Carto-Misc-ZCC.png)

 ## Post-export: What’s Next?

 So after you export the files, how do you view and use the data?
 The following provides you with some suggestions based on different situations:

+### Using GIS Software

+Carto recommends users use GIS software because it provides them with not only a powerful platform to view and edit the data but also a set of tools to perform in-depth geographical analysis.
+Here are some of the GIS software you can use:

+* [QGIS](https://www.qgis.org/) is a free and open-source software, and there are numerous QGIS plug-ins developed and maintained by volunteers.
+(Recommended)<br />
+  * Looking for a step-by-step tutorial to export maps with Carto and QGIS? [[Visit the tutorial here|Tutorial]].
+* [ArcGIS Pro](https://pro.arcgis.com/en/pro-app/latest/get-started/get-started.htm) is a paid software developed by Esri.
+Compared to its online version (ArcGIS Online), the desktop version has many more analysis tools you can choose from.
+(Recommended if you have a license)

 ### Using Online Viewers